sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 money.
 Charge for the real value of your product, don't undersell yourself.

-Oh, and if you decide to charge this much you will also learn what it takes to really get to know your customers.
-I know I wasn't comfortable with any of my prices until I knew it would be worth it to my customers.
-I've had zero refunds.
+Oh, and the more you charge the better your customers, generally speaking.
+I love my customers.